Jasmit Phulka

-Jasmit Singh Phulka (born October 11, 1993) is a Canadian freestyle wrestler.
-As of July 2023, he is ranked 35 by UWW.
-In 2018, Phulka debuted at the World Wrestling Championships which was held in Budapest.
+Jasmit Singh Phulka (born October 11, 1993) is a Canadian freestyle wrestler farmer, small business owner and community advocate from Abbotsford, British Columbia.
+He has represented Canada internationally for more than 15 years, earning medals at major competitions including the Commonwealth Games, Pan American Championships, and multiple international tournaments.
+In 2018, Phulka debuted at the Senior World Wrestling Championships which was held in Budapest.
+Alongside his athletic career, Phulka is active in community service, youth mentorship and local philanthropy.

 Early life and career

 Phulka was born and raised in Abbotsford, British Columbia.
 He is the son of Harjit Singh and Supinderjit Kaur Phulka.
-His elder brother, Chanmit is also a Pan American Championships wrestler.
-Phulka began his wrestling career at a young age of 10.
+Phulka was born and raised in Abbotsford, British Columbia, where his family has farmed for more than 40 years.
+Growing up on the family farm shaped his understanding of agriculture, small business operations and the challenges facing local producers.
+He began wrestling at age 10, inspired by his family, including his brother Chanmit Phulka, a Pan American Champion.
+He won his first international gold medal at the 2010 Youth Commonwealth Championships in Singapore, where he also became the first Canadian to receive the Outstanding Youth Wrestler Award.

 Jasmit Phulka's first medal in the seniors' category was in 2013 Commonwealth Wrestling Championship which was held in Johannesburg.
 He represented Canada in the 84 kg weight class and won bronze.

 2018 was a pivotal year in his seniors' career as he won three medals.
 It was a gold, a silver and a bronze in the 2018 Sassari Cup, 2018 Grand Prix of Spain, and 2018 Mongolia Cup respectively.
 They were all in the 74 kg weight class.

 Phulka won the 74-kg title at the Canadian Wrestling Trials that was conducted in December 2019.

 In November 2020, Cyclone Regional Training Center announced that Phulka will be a part of them as he is training to represent Canada in the 2020 Olympics.

 Phulka missed out on the chance of qualifying for the 2020 Olympics as he lost to Franklin Gomez 10–7 in the quarter final and was only able to secure the bronze medal in the 2020 Pan American Wrestling Olympic Qualification Tournament.

 He competed in the 74 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.

 He won the silver medal in men's 79 kg event at the 2024 Pan American Wrestling Championships held in Acapulco, Mexico.

+Wrestling Career

+Phulka debuted at the Senior World Wrestling Championships in 2018 and has competed internationally across Asia, Europe, and the Americas.
+His career highlights include: